-- Frederick had Luther captured for safe keeping and kept him in a tower where he could still write but where he'd be safe from the Emperor's men. - Luther was officially excommunicated by the Roman church now, and he never had the chance to have a public debate and conversation over his ideas.
+- Frederick had Luther captured for safe keeping & kept him in a tower where he could still write but where he'd be safely hidden. - Luther was officially excommunicated by the Roman church now, & he never had a chance to have public debate/conversation over his ideas.
 The Church was past reform, apparently. - Luther used this time to translate the New Testament into German, and his translation became extremely influential (and served to solidify the development of the German language). - Luther's movement became a new church.
 A number of German princes and free cities joined the movement and submitted an official "protest" to the Emperor against his forbidding the further spread of Lutheranism.
 (This is where "Protestant" comes from.) - Distracted by the Turks showing up at the gates of Vienna, the emperor had to overlook religious differences to keep his nobles and their support in fighting the Turks. - In 1532 he granted religious freedom.